MohamadG004/Personal-Portfolio/README.md

 ## 📬 Contact

-Feel free to connect through the links on the portfolio page or reach out directly via the contact section.
+Feel free to connect through the links on my portfolio page or reach out directly via the contact section.

 ---